 (Click for aerial photo)

 Captain Guptill House ~ Built in the 1880's on a grassy knoll overlooking the harbor.
 It is approximately 1700 square feet and has a southerly view facing the harbor and the open Atlantic Ocean.
 It was completely renovated from the ground up about a decade ago.
 It was gone through and tastefully updated with a focus on maintaining it's historical charm.
 From the front porch you can sit and watch the boats, the sealife and the eagles flying overhead all day long.
 In the evening you'll see the sunset over the harbor and in the morning you'll be awoken to the sounds of the fisherman leaving port for their days catch.
-You'll have your own private oceanfront where you can hunt the rocks for treasures, get your feet wet, or just sit and watch nature at its best.
+The front yard is large and stretches right to the water where you'll have your own private oceanfront including a small sandy/pebbly beach where you can hunt the rocks for treasures, get your feet wet, or just sit and watch nature at its best.
 Guests comments

 It's features are: Upstairs there are 3 bedrooms and two baths.
 Downstairs has a family room with a dining room, kitchen with a breakfast nook, attached powder room and a laundry room.
 The front deck/porch is off the kitchen as you can see from the pictures.
 There is a one car garage in the rear of the house that has a driveway for tandem parking.